On this page

-You can apply for this loan to a maximum amount of of €10,157 in total (i.e. Tozo 1, 2 and 3 combined).
-You will have to repay this loan, but it is possible to request a delay of your payment obligation.
+You can apply for this loan to a maximum amount of of €10,157 in total (i.e. all Tozo loans combined).
+You will have to repay this loan, but it is possible to request an extension of your payment obligation.
 Ask your municipality for more information.
 You cannot apply for this loan if you have filed for suspension of payment or petitioned for bankruptcy.

 Terms and conditions of the extra support for self-employed professionals